I read the blog post here by Prof. Pamela Snow on Twitter yesterday and here are a few extracts and my comments.

 Of course, there are many other matters that are important but when the foundation is faulty all other matters are irrelevant.
 This is especially true for those kids who are predisposed to disengaging from learning to read when things do not make sense.

-Kids do not disengage from learning to read because of not understanding vocabulary and grammar.
+Kids do not disengage from learning to read because they do not understand vocabulary and grammar.
 They shut down when they are taught things that are different from what they should be.

 Listen to my video here.